fidelix-project/fidelix/doc/groups.md

 | dbus		| 17	| Dbus message daemon			| aaa-file-skel	|
 | _sshd		| 22	| OpenSSH Privsep Group			| openssh	|

+Note that UIDs and GIDs in the range 200-400 are used by pkgsrc.
+They are documented in the `util/pkgsrc/create-user-groups.sh` shell script.